darsain/sly/README.md

 #### sly:cyclePause

-Triggered when cycling has been paused, whether it was by mouse hovering over frame, or by **pause** method.
+Triggered when cycling has been paused, whether it was by mouse hovering over FRAME, or by **pause** method.

 ```js
 $frame.on( 'sly:cyclePause', function( event, position, $items, relatives ){ ... } );